If you’re a blogger who has used or still uses the reblog button to share other bloggers’ posts, I urge you to read this post.

 - I contacted another lawyer for advice.
 Her answer was: ‘If you did not download it and post it on your site, then you did not copy it.
 I would argue that re-posting or embedding is not copying because the image is hosted elsewhere and therefore cannot be copyright infringement.’
 Note that last bit?
 Unfortunately, the way WordPress works, the photo had been downloaded and hosted on my own site, even though I hadn’t known it, so this didn’t help me.

 - I went back to the Italian lawyer and again stressed that I was not the person who had chosen to use the image.
 I felt they were being unfair coming after me and not the original poster (which is why I’d given her the heads-up first and ensured she’d removed all traces from her site before typing this message).

 - By now, this had gone on for 6 weeks, with me leaving it almost to the stipulated 10-day deadline when I replied to the lawyer.
 I never once refused to pay them, but I did not offer to do so or haggle about the sum.
 I spent more time researching potential help from legal groups, but…

 - Nearly a year on, and I’ve not heard from them again!
 This sounds fairly simple, but believe me, it was time consuming and stressful experience.

 I understand from years ago, mainly when posting paper letters, that sometimes the answer to such events is to continue corresponding.
-Never offer anything, but keep querying small details and spread it out as long as you can.
-If nothing else, you may well get a reduction (as I did) in the sum they demand.
+Never offer anything, but keep querying small details and spread them out as long as possible.
+If nothing else, you may get a reduction (as I did) in the sum they demand.

 I was lucky; I know others who have had to pay up.
-In this case, it appears they wrote me off as too much bother to pursue.
+In this case, they apparently wrote me off as too much bother to pursue.